Far Apart but Close at Heart – Latin America

 Community Arts Organisations have adapted their practices online to support the mental health of young people through COVID-19 pandemic.

 The arts and culture sector was hit hard by coronavirus all over the world, triggering mental distress particularly to young people.
 In Latin America, a region that accounts for 30% of all global cases of COVID-19, art-based organisations committed to social transformation, have shown to be quick to respond to these challenging times.
 They’ve adapted their programmes to online platforms to keep supporting young participants’ mental health and wellbeing remotely throughout this crisis.

-This is the moto driving five Latin American organisations that have reinvented themselves amid coronavirus: Crear Vale La Pena (Buenos Aires, Argentina), Redes da Maré (Rio de Janeiro, Brazil), Fundación Nacional Batuta (Bogotá, Colombia), La Familia Ayara (Bogotá, Colombia) and Teatro La Plaza (Lima, Peru).
+This was the moto driving five Latin American organisations that have reinvented themselves amid coronavirus: Crear Vale La Pena (Buenos Aires, Argentina), Redes da Maré (Rio de Janeiro, Brazil), Fundación Nacional Batuta (Bogotá, Colombia), La Familia Ayara (Bogotá, Colombia) and Teatro La Plaza (Lima, Peru).

 For decades, through creativity and specific art forms, these organisations have been enabling young people in vulnerable territories to explore and express problems and social realities, therefore playing a significant role in promoting mental health.
 Coronavirus has particularly challenged young people living in urban environments who might already face multiple stressors and risk factors for poor mental health, such as social isolation, poverty, displacement and violence.

-Please, meet our partners:
+Please, meet our partners